-The 2020 program will take place in September and October 2020.
+The 2022 program will take place in February and March of 2022.

 - Be women with, at minimum, two years full-time professional experience in the STEM (science, technology, engineering and math) fields.
 Please note that internships and other unpaid work experience does not count toward the two-year professional experience requirement.